Have your family photos taken on the beach

 These two Dog Parks (Barc Parks) are free to the public.
 (1.)
 Located on Mallard Lake Dr. and (2.)
 67th Ave.
 N.

-Source for Information, thanks to: The City of Myrtle Beach, WMBF News, The Sun News, the Myrtle Beach Chamber of Commerce.
+Source for some of the above information: Thanks to The City of Myrtle Beach, WMBF News, The Sun News, the Myrtle Beach Chamber of Commerce.

 More Myrtle Beach Links